 Wokingham’s Air Quality Project is part of the My Journey programme and focuses on improving air quality around the Borough.
 Working with schools, community groups, and stakeholders, the Air Quality Project will deliver a series of one-off events, active travel initiatives, campaigns and educational resources.
-The project has been funded by the Department for Environment, Food and Rural Affairs (DEFRA) and will be managed and delivered by the Air Quality Active Travel Officer, Kathryn Horsepool.
-The project is running from October 2020-October 2022 with the aim of increasing active travel and behavioural changes around improving air quality in the Borough.
+The project has been funded by the Department for Environment, Food and Rural Affairs (DEFRA) and will be managed and delivered by the Air Quality Active Travel Officer.
+The project is running from October 2020-October 2023 with the aim of increasing active travel and behavioural changes around improving air quality in the Borough.

 The main focus of the WAQ project is to improve air quality around the Borough and promote the many benefits of walking, cycling and scooting to school.
 The project is currently working with schools that are nearby or within the Borough's Air Quality Management Areas (AQMA).
-The schools involved are Floreat Montague Park Primary School, Westende Junior School, Wescott Infant School, St Paul's Junior School, Evendons Primary School, Windmill Primary School, The Hawthorns Primary School and The Colleton Primary School in Twyford.
+The schools involved are Floreat Montague Park Primary School, Westende Junior School, Wescott Infant School, St Paul's Junior School, Evendons Primary School, Windmill Primary School, The Hawthorns Primary School, All Saints Primary School, Nine Mile Ride Primary School and The Colleton Primary School in Twyford.

 For information on the Air Quality Management Areas around Wokingham and Twyford Schools please see the maps under Related Downloads.